quarkly/elements/docs/block.md

 # Block

-Blocks are logical units of content on pages.
-It is a tag `section` with height=("100vh").
+Blocks are logical units that arrange content on pages.
+They are rendered (on the page) as the `section` tag with the height=("100vh").
 Blocks are composite elements.
-They can containing other elements.
+They can contain other elements.

 <img alt="block" src="src/block.png" width="800px">